microtrain/bootcamp/07-JavaScript/02-JSControlStructures.md

 ## Exercise - If, Else If, Else

-Create the following path */var/www/mtbc/js/if_else.html* and open it Atom.
+Create the following path */var/www/mtbc/js/if_else.html* and open it VSC.
 Then add the following lines.

 ```html
 <script>